obeabi/ImageScrapperComputerVision/README.md

 - Automated script for collecting images  from the web (google image)
 - Saves images for subsequent training for computer vision.
-- Implement logging and exception handling for error tracking.
+- Implements exception handling for error tracking.

 ## License